Allegra42/ZEReader-KiCad/README.md

 ---
 ## Thanks
-- to @casartar for reviewing the design and some great tips and ideas!
+- to [casartar](https://github.com/casartar) for reviewing the design and some great tips and ideas!

 ## License